lnsmith/ScoutCampfires/README.md

 Data to enter = BudgetRecord(s) using a form and calculate total (via calculate button that runs python on data in database and returns to display in view)

-Presentation - need to add bootstrap/better html/css and javascript where needed, also need to figure out graphics/color scheme
+Presentation - need to add bootstrap/better html/css and javascript, and figure out graphics/color scheme.
+Will probably use Angular for this.

 # Known Bugs:
 1. In Admin - get distinct list of description items into BudgetRecord from BudgetItem -